oslokommune/okctl-kotlin-app-template/tf/modules/github_ecr_push/README.md

 ### Github action config

 In the corresponding Github repo, the Github Action that will push the image to ECR must be set up to use the newly created role.
-The `ARN` of the IAM role created by the module will be output by Terraform.
-Put the value in a Github Actions secret in your repository, e.g. `ECR_PUSH_ROLE`.
+Locate the `ARN` of the IAM role created by Terraform and put the value in a Github Actions secret in your repository, e.g. `ECR_PUSH_ROLE`.
 Add the following snippet to your Github Action configuration:

 ```yaml
 jobs: